 History Initial Teacher Education

-Do you want to make history come alive for young people?
-Our course will enable you to become a teacher who can make a real difference to the lives of pupils, ensuring they have a meaningful and engaging experience of history during their time at school.
+Do you want to make history come alive for all young people?
+Our course will enable you to become a teacher who can make a real difference to the lives of pupils from every background, ensuring they have a meaningful and engaging experience of history during their time at school.
 We will support you in developing your own philosophy of teaching history based on innovative and evidenced based practice.

-You will be encouraged to utilise your passion for the subject to develop inventive ways to engage your pupils with the past.
+We will explore a range of different approaches and activities used in history classrooms and you will be encouraged to use your passion for history to develop inventive ways to engage your pupils with the past.
 You will work with them to analyse, interpret, evaluate and contextualise events and historical sources.